SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

  ![](images/vscan.png)

 4. In the scan results, take a few minutes to browse both the Failed and Passed checks, and review the types of checks that are performed.
-In the **Failed** the list, locate the security check for **Transparent data encryption**.
+In the **Passed** list, locate the security check for **Transparent data encryption**.
 This check has an ID of **VA1219**.

 5. Select the **item** finding to view the detailed description.